-If you just bought a new drive and want to split it up, you’ll need to partition it before using it.
-Whether you’re working with a new drive or just looking to partition an existing one, the process is much the same.
-Fortunately, learning how to partition your hard drive in Windows 10 is quick and easy.
+If you just bought a new drive and want to split it up, you must partition it before using it.
+Whether you have a new drive or want to partition an existing one, the process is much the same.
+Fortunately, learning how to partition your hard drive using Windows 10 is quick and easy.
 If you follow the steps below, we’ll help take you from a single-drive system to one with as many virtual drives as you want.

-If you’re looking to create new volumes for backup purposes, we’d still recommend you use one of the best external hard drives instead.
-If you’d prefer someone else handle the backup process for you, these are the best cloud providers.
+If you’re looking to create new volumes for making a backup, we’d still recommend you use one of the best external hard drives instead.
+If you’d prefer someone else to handle the backup process for you, these are the best cloud providers.

 Also, keep in mind that we’ll be using the term “hard drive” throughout this piece, but the same steps and procedures will apply to a solid-state drive as well.
 We dive deeper into the differences between SSDs and hard drives here.